knpuniversity/php7/knpu/nullable-types.md

 No problem, right?
 Refresh!
 Ah!
 The first dump works, but `setFunFact(null)` *fails*.
 Duh, null is *not* a string.

-In "strict mode", we suddenly need to think about things that were never a problem before.
-That's mostly good, but strict mode is a bit more work.
+With scalar type-hints, we suddenly need to think about things that were never a problem before.
+That's mostly good, but it's a bit more work.
 To make this argument nullable, add that same `?` before the type.
+Without this, passing ``null`` as an argument is illegal... in both strict *and* weak modes.

 Refresh again.
 Beautiful!